Jimmy Chamberlin: 2015-Present: Return to Prominence

 Chamberlin and former guitarist James Iha rejoined on a permanent basis in February 2018, and the band embarked on their reunion tour, the Shiny And Oh So Bright Tour and released an album at the end of 2018, Shiny and Oh So Bright, Vol. 1 / LP: No Past.
 No Future.
 No Sun..
 Chamberlin further contributed to the albums Cyr (2020), Atum: A Rock Opera in Three Acts (2023), and Aghori Mhori Mei (2024).
+The band has remained active on the touring circuit since 2018.

+Personal life

+Chamberlin married his wife Lori in 2002.
+Together they have two children, Audrey (born 2002) and Lucas (born 2007), a competitive gymnast who was diagnosed as an infant with juvenile dermatomyositis (JDM).
+Chamberlin and his wife have been involved with JDM charities.

+Chamberlin's past substance use issues have been well-documented; he drank heavily throughout the early 1990s and a brief period using heroin resulted in the well-publicized 1996 overdose that resulted in Chamberlin's expulsion from the Smashing Pumpkins.
+He has been "California sober" since 2004.
+Chamberlin is currently vegan.

+In addition to his musical and business pursuits, Chamberlin is an avid race car driver, competing professionally with IMSA in the late 1990s.
+Chamberlin is also a motorcycle enthusiast and owns a Triumph Bonneville T120.

+Chamberlin also enjoys birdwatching and bird photography.

 Musical style and influences

 Chamberlin comes from a jazz background, and he notes jazz musicians Benny Goodman, Duke Ellington, Gene Krupa, Buddy Rich, and Billy Cobham as influences.
 He has also been compared to jazz drummer Dennis Chambers for his "quick hands, furious snare rolls, and crackling rimshots."
 In general, he is one of the few hard rock drummers to combine a driving backbeat with jazz-like flourishes.
 When asked about his influences in 2007, he responded:

 Aside from the obvious – Keith Moon, John Bonham, Ian Paice – I would have to say Tony Williams, Elvin Jones, any of the jazz greats – Gene Krupa, those people.
 I think, more and more, as I get older, I've developed my own rock style and I tend to pull more stuff from Elvin Jones and Tony now that I can incorporate it into a rock arena and kind of modernize it.

 Other drummers that influenced Chamberlin around the recording of Zeitgeist included Bobby Caldwell of Captain Beyond, Lalo Schifrin's Dirty Harry soundtrack, Weather Report, and Return to Forever's Lenny White.

-Through 2007, Chamberlin preferred not to use Pro Tools or click tracks, though has embraced both in more recent years.
+Through 2007, Chamberlin rarely used Pro Tools or click tracks, though has embraced both in more recent years.
 He uses the slide technique for double strokes on the bass drum.

 Bandmate Billy Corgan has said of Chamberlin, "he's up there with Bonham, you know, that level of drummer, who has been able to play a variety of music and have his style impact the way people play drums.
 That's the hallmark of a great drummer.
 And, right now, I think, pound for pound, he's the best drummer in the world."